About Seasonal Flu

 Influenza is a contagious respiratory illness.
 Every year various strains of the seasonal flu circulate in our community causing "the flu" in tens of thousands of people.

-Flu Granny Campaign, and the Ottawa County Health Department reminds you:
+Flu Granny Campaign, and the Ottawa County Department of Public Health reminds you:

 - For crying out loud, get your flu shot!

 - For the umpteenth time, wash your hands!